LuxLang/lux/README.md

 It will always be up-to-date with the latest stable version of the language.

-Also, you can head to the wiki and check out the documentation for the currently available modules: https://github.com/LuxLang/lux/wiki/Standard-Library
+Also, you can check out the documentation for the currently available modules: https://luxlang.github.io/lux/

 Finally, you can check out the Lux DevLog, where I talk about different topics related to Lux and post tutorials: http://luxlang.blogspot.com/